-The table above excludes shares of our Class A common stock reserved for issuance under our 2019 Omnibus Incentive Plan.
+The information above excludes a number shares of our Class A common stock reserved for issuance under our Omnibus Plan and SPP equal to the greater of 55,412,074 or 11.5% of the authorized, issued, and outstanding shares of Class A common stock as of the consummation of this offering.
 To the extent that equity awards are issued under our incentive plan, investors participating in this offering will experience further dilution.